BartMassey/gmailbak/README.markdown

 7. Copy gmailbak.sh to ~gmailbak.
 Make it owned by gmailbak, with perms 0700.

+8. If you want more users, you should just be able to stick more username.conf files in the gmailbak directory and add the corresponding subdirectories to your storage directory (repeating steps 3 and 6).
+Note that this has not been tested, however.

+9. Get things started with "su - gmailbak; sh -x gmailbak.sh".
+    You should see getmail run for a long time, then sleep for 60 seconds, then run for a long time again, until it has downloaded all the email.
+You can look at the log files in the gmailbak home directory or the emails themselves to verify that everything is copacetic.
+Note that this could literally take days.

-8. Use "crontab -e -u gmailbak" as root (or gmailbak) to insert an entry for cron to run gmailbak.sh to make your backups regularly.
+10. Once the initial backup is done, use "crontab -e -u gmailbak" as root (or gmailbak) to insert an entry for cron to run gmailbak.sh to make your backups regularly.
 I use this entry to run morning and evening.

-          7 5,23 *   *   *    /home/gmailbak/gmailbak.sh
+          7 5,23 *   *   *    sh $HOME/gmailbak.sh

-9. If you want more users, you should just be able to stick more username.conf files in the gmailbak directory and add the corresponding subdirectories to your storage directory (repeating steps 3 and 6).
-Note that this has not been tested, however.

 ## TODO

 * Add scripts or something to simplify the complex installation.

+* Because of the one-file-per-email storage format, your backup directory may become difficult to work with due to the number of directory entries.
+Figure out a good plan for this.